MassDEP's Climate Work

 Environmental Justice And Climate Resiliency

-The impacts of climate change will affect vulnerable populations in Massachusetts.
-Using the Environmental Justice lens to focus on sectors of our population that have limited income for recovery efforts, have limited English language capabilities, or live in areas that have high numbers of minority residents, MassDEP strives to provide access to information and services to meet local needs.
-Vulnerability that stems from social factors can be amplified when impacts from climate change disrupt lives of those in those geographic areas.
+The impacts of climate change will affect the most vulnerable populations in Massachusetts which in many cases are communities designated as EJ populations.
+MassDEP is using an environmental justice lens to focus resources on sectors of our populations that are most vulnerable with limited recovery capacity due to low income, limited English proficiency, or high numbers of minority residents.
+MassDEP also commits to provide access to information and provide services to meet the needs of the vulnerable populations that stem from social factors that can be amplified when impacts from climate change disrupt/impact the lives of those residing in geographically vulnerable areas.

 Natural resources & water - centered adaptation programs